 Myth: Quitting smoking is impossible.

-Fact: Quitting smoking is really hard, but it is not impossible.
+Fact: Quitting smoking is hard, but it isn’t impossible.
+It’s never too late to quit.
 Millions of people have quit smoking.
-In fact, there are more former smokers today than current smokers.4 Check out the resources below to help you quit.
+In fact, there are more former smokers today than current smokers.5 Check out the resources below to help you quit.

-Ask your regular provider about the many treatment options and support available for you in the community and online, which can help you quit smoking.
-These resources can also help to prevent a relapse.
+Ask your Primary Care Provider (PCP) about the many treatment options and support available for you in the community and online to help you quit smoking.
+These resources can also help prevent a setback in your effort to quit.
 The following are the three main ways we can help you quit smoking:

 Nicotine Replacement Products come in several forms, such as:

-Your provider can help you decide which will work best for you.
+Your PCP can help you decide which product will work best for you.

-Check out the following links below.
-Our helpful links are great resources for information on health risks, pregnancy and postpartum risks to women and their children, secondhand smoke risks, and the costs and consequences of smoking.
-You will also find tips and an app to help you quit smoking and prevent a relapse.
+Check out the links below.
+They include information on health risks, pregnancy and postpartum risks to women and their children, secondhand smoke risks, and the costs and consequences of smoking.
+You’ll also find tips and a text messaging program to help you quit smoking and prevent a relapse.

 This portion of the HUSKY Health website is managed by Community Health Network of Connecticut, Inc.®, the State of Connecticut’s Medical Administrative Services Organization for the HUSKY Health Program.
 For the general HUSKY Health website gateway, please visit portal.ct.gov/husky.
 HUSKY Health includes Medicaid and the Children’s Health Insurance Program, and is administered by the Connecticut Department of Social Services.